How do we get as many EV's on the road as quickly as possible?

 Local manufacturing is a disruptive process it's changing how we make things.

 … but it’s more than just downloading a part for 3D printing.
 3D printers, CNC machines and even robotics are getting cheaper, more sophisticated and easier to use … and largely open source.
-These machines just require downloading files to run them autonomously all day long by inexperienced enthusiasts.
-They have incredible accuracy and repeatability.
-They produce exactly the same parts everywhere around the world.
+These machines just require downloading some files that will allow them to run autonomously all day long by inexperienced enthusiasts.
+They have incredible accuracy and repeatability and they produce exactly the same parts everywhere around the world.
 They enable rapid prototyping as well as low-volume production.
-That enables a guy in a garage to become a designer/manufacturer with a very small investment and also to accelerate the design and manufacturing of shared-design vehicles.
-It is a perfect pairing with open source design communities since people can share and produce designs over the internet.
+That means a "guy in a garage" (or gal) can become a designer/manufacturer with a very small investment.
+This will accelerate the design and manufacturing of shared-design vehicles by creating a global community.
+People can improve, share and manufacture designs over the internet.

-The way to get as many EV’s on the road as quickly as possible … is to grow a global community to develop open source electric vehicle designs using local manufacturing processes.
+The way to get as many EV’s on the road as quickly as possible is to grow a global community to develop open source electric vehicles using local manufacturing processes.
 It is a different way to think, to design, and to manufacture.

-We can reimagine local transportation by expanding bike paths for commuting and introducing ebikes, then transitioning to velomobiles and enclosed lightweight electric vehicles.
+We can reimagine local transportation by expanding bike paths for commuting while promoting ebikes, then transitioning to velomobiles and enclosed lightweight electric vehicles.
 And finally there can be autonomous climate-controlled LEV pods.
 There are no technical challenges; this can be implemented very quickly.

 Our current infrastructure is unsustainable and most transportation planning is car-centric and only adds more lanes and more highways.
 The EPA average car weight is 4,000 pounds to move an average 176 pound person back and forth to work or to run errands.
 This drives up infrastructure costs and energy usage.
 There are currently multiple proposals around the U.S. on the order of $10B each just for highway expansion.
 When we have four lanes of bumper to bumper traffic we add a fifth, then a sixth, then a seventh.
 We now have fourteen and fifteen lane highways that are congested.
 China had a traffic jam on a 50 lane highway.
 We can do much better than a one car per person transportation infrastructure.
 And parking is another sore point for car-centric planning.